HOME

 Civil Record: Adelaide Land, the daughter of John Land, cloth drawer, and Lydia Land, formerly Law, was born May 25, 1868, Church Lane, Batley.
 The birth was reported by Lydia Land, mother.

-Church Record: I did not find the baptismal record for Adelaide Land.
+Church Record: I did not find the baptismal record for Adelaide Land as of July 2011.

 Further Records: